WordPress is an incredible platform to build your site. But one added complication of a WordPress website is site speed.

 If you are early in your site creation I recommend using one of these free WordPress themes:

 The best thing too is that if you need more features you can buy premium versions of each of the themes above.
+If you don’t like any of these themes you can always check out this theme buying guide.

 Larger themes may appear to offer more features and flare but at the cost of your end user.
 Using a lean theme (like ones of the ones above) from the start and adding the functionality as you need later is the best way to start building your WordPress site.